afernandezrios90/prometheus-demo/README.md

 	a.
 Prometheus configuration: Adjust `prometheus.yaml`, `alert_rules.yml` and `recording_rules.yml` as desired.
 Or even create new files if you want.
 	b.
 Metric Generator configuration: Adjust `metric_generator.py` to include more metrics, metric types and more value randomness.
 Imagination is the limit.

-5. Run using Docker compose
+5. Run using Docker compose (if you change something in the Metric Generator app after the first deployment make sure to include the `--build` option os that image is rebuilt)
 ```bash
 docker-compose up -d
 ```